Spring Clean Your Refrigerator

 - Final wipe down: To finish the process, clean up your area (including the floor and wall behind the fridge).
 Don’t forget to replace any cover you removed, reconnect and turn water supply back on.
 Restore power to unit.

 - Repeating this process once a year should be enough.

 Tip: Manufacturers recommend cleaning the condenser coils in your fridge every 6 months to 1 year, but conditions can vary dramatically from house to house.
 If you have a lot of pet hair and light dust in your home, you should clean them more often.

 The door seal (or gasket) accumulates a lot of grime which should be cleaned every 3 months or so to ensure that the door closes properly and the condition of the seal does not deteriorate.
 To clean the fridge gasket, you can either use a vinegar/water solution (1-part vinegar to 4-parts water) or a bleach/water solution (1-part bleach to 8-parts water).
 Use the solution with a wet sponge and toothbrush to clean the gasket, then lightly dry with paper towel.
 To keep the rubber supple, you can rub a small amount of lemon oil, mineral oil, or body lotion around the perimeter of the gasket.

-If you have a fridge with an ice and water dispenser, it is easy to forget that there is a filter inside.
+If you have a fridge with an ice and water dispenser, it is easy to forget your model may have a water filter that needs to be replaced.
 Failing to change your water filter allows contaminants to build up and can actually make water quality worse.
-This isn't just bad for you, but bad for your fridge.
+This isn’t just bad for you and your family, but bad for your fridge.
 Manufacturers recommend replacing the filter every 6-12 months.
-If you have particularly high water consumption, you should change it even more often.